 The Jones – they have a lot to answer for and if you want to step out of the habit of purchasing at the expense of the planet – with consumer items bought then disregarded only a relatively short while later, here’s what you must do…

 First things first – It’s entirely natural to compete with the Jones

 Keeping up with others in terms of personal possessions is entirely natural – and emerges from our primal extinct for survival.
 Back in the days when we were mere Neanderthals, possessions often represented survival – when resources were scarce the fittest and most effective gathers would thrive, while the weaker would perish.
 In every way, The Jones syndrome is natural – but it’s also really no longer required in the modern age.
-So, let’s dive into the ways in which you can overcome this outdated and outmoded behaviour.
+So, let’s dive into how you can overcome this outdated and outmoded behavior.

 Now, it’s time to break the cycle of consumerism

 1. Overcome lust for the latest products by saving for something meaningful

 Have you ever considered the true cost of keeping up with the Jones?
 The technology, gadgets, or home accessories that you buy that go on to simply gather dust?
 The chances are, it’s far more than you think.
 Re-train yourself to consider every item you buy – rather than splurging out, put the money you would have spent into a pot to save for something worthwhile – a trip away, an experience day for all the family, or an eco-friendly item that could genuinely improve your lifestyle.

 2. That latest product – put it into perspective